ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-05-ptx-mental-model.md

 - `ldmatrix` indicates a cooperative warp load of a 2D tile from shared memory into registers.
 - `.sync` means the instruction is warp-synchronous; all 32 lanes must execute it together.
-- `.aligned` promises that the shared memory address is 16-byte aligned so the hardware can issue 128-bit transactions efficiently.
+- `.aligned` indicates that the A and B fragments follow the aligned register layout expected by mma.sync (as produced by ldmatrix.aligned).
 - `.m8n8` selects the tile shape.
 Tensor Cores consume 8x8 fragments, so a warp always loads that size.
 - `.x1`, `.x2`, or `.x4` specify how many tiles each lane receives.
 For m16n8k16 MMA, operand A is usually loaded with `.x4` while operand B often uses `.x2`.
 - `.trans` asks the hardware to interpret the tile as transposed when it is written into registers, which is how we feed row-major data into the layout expected by the Tensor Cores.